-Conversion rate is the backbone while tracking customer’s behaviors.
+The conversion rate is the backbone while tracking customer’s behaviors.
 Through CRO we identify how many visitors actually make a purchase.
 It is on top priority while considering e-commerce metrics.
 There are many tools available regarding analytic checks, although you can do it by yourself, simply taking the number of conversions dividing by the number of total visitors.

 Your site is technically surrounded with small micro conversions and move towards macro-conversion from a purchase point of view.
 Conversion is varied page to page when a visitor goes through category page for some products that will be a micro-conversion because it’s a narrow way and probably a sale.

 Another important aspect is email marketing, online businesses sustain through good customer relationship.
 It’s a direct approach to engage your customers.
-Many eCommerce stores drive their sale up to 10% increase with emails.
+Many eCommerce stores drive their sale up to a 10% increase with emails.
 This is ideal for marketing as it doesn’t need traffic like other social media platforms.
 Create your email list from previous and existing customers.
 Try to get many as you can, it is not important to keep only customers.
-Once they subscribe to your email, keep a good interaction with them through promotional deals and turn them as your customer.
+Once they subscribe to your email, keep a good interaction with them through promotional deals and turn them as your customers.